qiine/qiine-nvim-conf/README.md

 Certainly   **not finished**
 Definitively  **heretical** ;p

-I was aware of vim/nvim for years, after switching to linux I figured It was
-finally time to try it out.
-At first I hesitated between nvim and emacs, but lua and the motions intrigued me...
+This config revolve around nvim as both an omni editor and a tool orchestrator.
+It is also very much a test bed for new ideas!

+Why nvim?
-My text editor journey:
+My text editor journey went as follow:
 `Code::Blocks → Notepad++ → Visual Studio → VSCode → Neovim`
+I was aware of vim/nvim for years but didn't think much of it, Then I switching to Linux and figured It was finally time to try it out!
+I hesitated a bit between nvim and emacs, but lua and the motions intrigued me...

 ## ✨ Features